seantrott/seantrott.github.io/teaching.md

 permalink: /teaching/
 ---

+## UCSD Teaching

-I am an Assistant Teaching Professor in the [Cognitive Science department](https://cogsci.ucsd.edu/) and [Computational Social Science (CSS) program](https://css.ucsd.edu/) at UC San Diego.
+I worked as an Assistant Teaching Professor in the [Cognitive Science department](https://cogsci.ucsd.edu/) and [Computational Social Science (CSS) program](https://css.ucsd.edu/) at UC San Diego for several years.
 This means that I split my time teaching classes for both departments.

-My teaching focuses on **methods** in particular, such as programming (e.g., in Python), data visualization, statistics, and natural language processing.
-I also teach classes focused on language and cognition.
+My teaching focused on **methods** in particular, such as programming (e.g., in Python), data visualization, statistics, and natural language processing.
+I also taught classes focused on language and cognition.

-## Courses I Teach
+### Courses I Taught

 **CSS 1**: Introductory Programming for Computational Social Science ([website](https://ucsd-css1-introduction.github.io/overview/intro.html))